-Required courses in the Music Concentration (11 credits total)
+Required courses in the Music Concentration (17 credits total)

-Through completion of these required courses, students in the Music Concentration gain a background in music theory (including basic harmony and composition), advance their skills in sight singing and ear training, and develop an increased awareness of the diversity of musical expression.
+Through completion of these required courses, students in the Music Concentration gain a background in music history and theory, and develop an increased awareness of the diversity of musical expression.

-MUS 130 Music Cultures of the World 3 credits MUS 205 Theory of Music I 3 credits MUS 215 Sight Singing/Ear Training Lab I 1 credit MUS 206 Theory of Music II 3 credits MUS 216 Sight Singing/Ear Training Lab II 1 credit
+MUS 130 Music Cultures of the World 3 credits

+MUS 205 Theory of Music I 3 credits MUS 215 Sight Singing/Ear Training Lab I 1 credit MUS 206 Theory of Music II 3 credits MUS 216 Sight Singing/Ear Training Lab II 1 credit MUS 235 Survey of European Art Music I 3 credits MUS 236 Survey of European Art Music II 3 credits

-Electives in the Music Concentration (13 credits total)
+Electives in the Music Concentration (7 credits total)

-Students in the Music Concentration continue developing their music theory and performance skills, explore electronic musical technologies and compositional techniques, and are introduced to musical research methodologies and musical criticism, by choosing among the elective courses in the following three subject areas.
+Students in the Music Concentration will enhance their performance skills while continuing to develop their music history and theory background and explore electronic music technologies, by choosing among the elective courses in the following three subject areas.